Fun Is the Word of the Day!

 Planning.
 Familiar topics, simple graphic organizers, and gentle parent guidance help unlock your child’s creative ideas.

 Writing.
 Children who can’t write independently yet are encouraged to dictate their stories to you.
-Writing assignments grow from 3- to 5-sentences in WriteShop Primary Book A to simple paragraphs and stories in Book B and Book C. Lessons build incrementally, and as children grow in skill and confidence, they are encouraged to become more independent writers, as they are able.
+Writing assignments grow from three to five sentences in WriteShop Primary Book A to simple paragraphs and stories in Book B and Book C. Lessons build incrementally, and as children grow in skill and confidence, they are encouraged to become more independent writers, as they are able.

 Editing.
 From the very beginning, children learn that editing is a natural part of writing.
 At the Primary level, most editing is done orally with guidance from you—in a gentle, encouraging way that focuses on the positive